CalamityAdam/iot/javascript/readings/fat-arrows.md

 In Javascript, `{}` can signify either an empty object or an empty block.

-Is `ambiguousFunction` supposed to return an empty object?
-If so, it's broken because there's no way to distinguish between either.
-JS will default to an empty block.
+Is `ambiguousFunction` supposed to return an empty object or an empty block?
+If so, it's broken because there's no way to distinguish between either alternative.

 ```javascript
 typeof ambiguousFunction() === "undefined"; // true
 ```

-To make a single-expression fat arrow return an empty object, wrap it in parentheses:
+Solution: To make a single-expression fat arrow return an empty object, wrap it in parentheses:

 ```javascript
 clearFunction = () => ({});